AI for Coaches

 💬 Throughout the Day — Client Messages Handled

 Clients message with updates and questions.
-OpenClaw acknowledges messages immediately ("Thanks for sharing that, Sarah — I'll flag this for our next session"), answers routine questions from your knowledge base, and escalates anything that needs your personal attention.
+Claude Code acknowledges messages immediately ("Thanks for sharing that, Sarah — I'll flag this for our next session"), answers routine questions from your knowledge base, and escalates anything that needs your personal attention.
 Clients feel heard; you maintain boundaries.

 📝 4:00 PM — Content Draft Ready

-Based on a theme you flagged last week ("clients who confuse being busy with being productive"), OpenClaw has drafted a LinkedIn post.
+Based on a theme you flagged last week ("clients who confuse being busy with being productive"), Claude Code has drafted a LinkedIn post.
 You spend 10 minutes refining it and schedule it for tomorrow morning.
 That's your marketing done for the day.

 Time & Cost Savings for Coaches